art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 - If only `logOut` is selected, `"auth alice", "create a post", "create a comment", "get post's comments", and "logOut"` are executed.
 - If only `validate alice is returned` is selected, only `"auth alice" and "validate alice is returned"` are executed.

-### When to Use .thenTest, .tapTest or .softTapTest
+### When to Use .thenTest/.thenIt, .tapTest/.tapIt or .softTapTest/.softTapIt

 - Use `.then*` whenever you need to pass a result from one test down the chain to other tests.
 - Use `.tap*` when you want to use the same, passed-in value for multiple tests. `.tap*` tests are also helpful when downstream tests care about the side-effects of a test but don't care about its direct result.